 With a tip of the cap to De La Soul, this is the personal web site of Stephen Clark.
 Its nothing more than a collection of things from my experiences both on the web and in the real world.

 Professionally, I’m an experienced online marketing leader and have hung my shingle at places like Lycos, AOL, American Express, Federated Media and currently Citibank.
 I’ve also been known to do side projects.
 You can see all the gory details on my resume and you can also read my bio of you are so inclined.

 Stephen Clark was born at a very young age in a town far, far away.
-That town was Norwood, MA which is just outside of Boston.
+That town was Norwood, MA which is just south of Boston.
 After that seminal event, I spent my formative years living in the Back Bay neighborhood of Boston, with a brief two year respite over in England.
 Then, all things changed when during high school, we moved to New Jersey!!

-I finished up high school in New Jersey and, figuring that California was just too damn sunny for me to get any studying done, decided to go to college in Upstate NY.
+I finished up high school in Chatham, New Jersey and, figuring that California was just too damn sunny for me to get any studying done, decided to go to college in Upstate NY.
 I attended Syracuse University (2003 NCAA Basketball National Champions), in beautiful Syracuse, NY, where it snows in July and the sun never shines.
 After finishing an uneventful undergraduate academic career, I stuck around the NYC area after college and “did the Manhattan thing”, living on the Upper West Side.
 And somehow, the years have passed by and I woke up today.